-- the frequency and scale of hospitality is not more than CIÉ might be expected to give in return
+- The frequency and scale of hospitality is not more than Bus Éireann might be expected to give in return,

-- the number of CIÉ staff availing of the hospitality is kept to a minimum
+- The number of Bus Éireann staff availing of the hospitality is kept to a minimum and

-- invitations do not include the provision of travel or overnight accommodation and availing of the hospitality does not identify the CIÉ Group in a public way with any particular supplier or contractor.
+- Invitations do not include the provision of travel or overnight accommodation and availing of the hospitality does not identify the company in a public way with any particular supplier or contractor.
 Details of hospitality offered in this context that has been turned down must be notified at once to the recipient’s supervisor in writing.

-Note: Breaches of this Code of Conduct will be regarded as a breach of discipline and will be dealt with in accordance with the Group’s disciplinary code by the Chief Executive of the subsidiary in question or by the Chief Executive / Chief Operating Officer in the case of CIÉ.
-Any breach of this Code by the Chief Executive of a subsidiary company will be dealt with by the Chairman of that company.
-Any breach of this Code by the Chief Executive / Chief Operating Officer of CIÉ will be dealt with by the Chairman of CIÉ.
+Note: Breaches of this Code of Conduct will be regarded as a breach of discipline and will be dealt with in accordance with disciplinary procedures by the Chief Executive.
+Any breach of this Code by the Chief Executive will be dealt with by the Chairman of the Bus Éireann Board.